 Statutes and case law already define boundaries between the First Amendment right to gather news and public safety and privacy.
 Establishing reasonable constraints on aerial newsgathering is entirely appropriate and workable.
 Because of Holland & Knight’s leadership, the media is a part of that discussion.
 From traffic reporting to coastal hurricane watches and mountain wildfires, lower-cost aerial photography would help America's newsrooms bring more accurate and useful information to the public.

 The public needs to feel comfortable that their privacy is being taken into account as UAS technology becomes more widespread.
 Robust state-based privacy laws and jurisprudence exist to protect privacy.

 While the FAA has been charged with the air-safety aspects of this process, it will not be the only federal agency that helps craft a workable regulatory structure.
 Drones need wireless control systems and dedicated signal frequencies.
-The Federal Communications Commission (FCC) must be engaged in establishing reliable parameters for command and control of these important devices, as well as the ability of UAS to transmit live data – video and audio – to their ground-based controllers.
+The FCC must be engaged in establishing reliable parameters for command and control of these important devices, as well as the ability of UAS to transmit live data – video and audio – to their ground-based controllers.